 The ponds, streams and riparian areas at Meadowood host a wide variety of insects, fish and other wildlife.
 Waterfowl include herons, ducks and Canada geese.
-Other migratory and resident bird species may also be seen.
 Dragonflies are abundant and commonly observed at Enchanted and Hidden Ponds.
 The American eel has been found in our streams and ponds, and an occasional eagle can be seen watching the ponds for a bite to eat.
-Evidence of beaver may occasionally be found in the floodplains of Thompson Creek, Giles Run and South Branch; look for wood chips and small chewed tree trunks.
+Evidence of beaver may occasionally be found in the floodplains of Thompson Creek, Giles Run and South Branch.